|

 the most modern.
 It had brick-lined roads and brick-finished buildings.

-The brick came in multiple hues of red and brown, giving the town a
+The brick came in multiple hues of and brown, giving the town a

 festive appearance.
 A fountain, a simple geometric fountain that would